awwaiid/repl-looper/README.md

 * [Ensequence for js2lua (MIT, embedded)](https://github.com/Ensequence/js2lua)
 * [markwheeler](https://github.com/markwheeler) for [Timber](https://github.com/markwheeler/timber) and [Molly The Poly](https://github.com/markwheeler/molly_the_poly) which I've embedded
 * [Library of Congress Citizen DJ Project](https://citizen-dj.labs.loc.gov/), both inspirational and a source of samples I've been playing with
+* [Infinite Digits](https://github.com/schollz) for this inspirational [Flash Crash Performance of Internorns](https://www.youtube.com/watch?v=bJTnfvg153M) and some help slicing in some samplers